 The horseshoe crab has a chestnut color.
-Look at its picture at the bottom of the page.
 Its exoskeleton is in the shape of a horse's hoof with a long tail that has sharp points on the edges.
 The tail is as hard as wood, and its edges are like a file.
-The horseshoe crab lives in the sand or mud.
-It chooses the muddy banks where rivers or streams run into the sea.
-It pushes its way into the mud with its big, round exoskeleton and scrapes the mud out with its many "feet."
-The horseshoe crab eats the worms that it finds in the sand and mud.
+The horseshoe crab lives in the worms that it finds in the sand and mud.
 Why are the worms down there?
 Like the horseshoe crab, they build a house in the mud.
 Some time I will tell you about these worms.

 Now and again, as the horseshoe crab goes along under the ground, it finds in its way a long, soft thing that looks good to eat.
-It is the long pipe, or tube, which a clam uses to take in its food.
+It is the long pipe, or tube, that a clam uses to take in its food.
 The horseshoe crab puts out its claw to get it.
 It can move its claw as quickly as a cat can jump or strike out its paw, but the clam is far quicker than the horseshoe crab and shuts its shell down on the crab's claw.
 Now the crab's claw is caught, like a rat in a trap!
 It waits to see if the clam will let go.
 No, it will not.
 Then the crab drops off its claw and goes away to hide and grow a new one.

-In the picture at the bottom of page 16, do you see a crab in a shell made like a curl?
+Do you see the crab in a shell made like a curl?
 That crab steals its house.
+It is called the hermit crab.
 It finds an empty shell and goes into it to live.
 It is odd to see this crab run with the shell it stole on its back.
-How does this crab live?
+How does the hermit crab live?
 It lives by fishing.
 In fact, all crabs hunt and fish.
-You already learned how the crab hunts on the sand for bugs and flies and how it hunts for grubs and worms in the sand.
-Now it is time for me to tell you how the crab fishes.
-First, it gets into a good place to fish and pops out its eye-pegs to see all around it.
+You already learned how the crab hunts on the sand for bugs and flies, and how it hunts for grubs in the sand.
+Now it is time to learn how the hermit crab fishes.
+First, it gets into a good place to fish and pops out its eyestalks to see all around it.
 Then, when things that the crab likes to eat float by, it strikes out with its big claw.
 It catches what it wants nearly every time.
 The great Creator gave crabs the ability to be good "fishermen."